 "What you having?"
 Jeremy interjects.

 I can see he wants to change the subject - few people can stomach the truth.
 But I throw in just one more thought: "My observation is that there is only one more thing that a woman hates more than a man that lies... and that's one that tells the truth!"

 "I'm sure they'll be falling at your feet!"
 Jeremy smiles.

 I pause and then reply, "For a moment there my best friend I thought I detected just a smidgeon of sarcasm.
 Oh and I'll have a lager shandy please, Jeremy."

 I get a 'daggers' look from the bloke with the blue eyes - I feel decidedly uncomfortable.

 "I'm going to stand over there by the entrance," I say to Jeremy, and then thumb the direction to him who has just turned to the bar.
 "It's a bit crowded here."

 "Right you are."

-I plonk my empty glass down on a wooden shelf running round a support column and casually stroll the five or six yards nearer the glass doors which are hooked open being as it's June.
-I leave Jeremy at the bar and scan round for a free table but all are taken.
+I plonk my empty glass down on a wooden shelf running around a support column and casually stroll the five or six yards nearer the glass doors which are hooked open being as it's June.
+I leave Jeremy at the bar and scan round for a free table, but all are taken.

 I feel slightly conspicuous stood there on my own but I don't suppose anyone notices.